mousepawmedia/devdocs/source/guides/staff.rst

 ..  important:: Access your company email through the Roundcube client.

-.. _gstaff_network_email_rainloop:
+.. _gstaff_network_email_nextcloud:

-Rainloop
+Nextcloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you find yourself using Nextcloud a lot, you may prefer to use the integrated Rainloop client.
+If you find yourself using Nextcloud a lot, you may prefer to use that as your email client.

-1. Go to nextcloud.mousepawmedia.net.
+1. Go to cloud.mousepawmedia.com.
 Sign in using your company username and password.
 Click the Email icon on the top toolbar.

-2. Login using your company email and password.

-3. Set up your signature.
-Click the silhouette icon in the upper-right corner, and select Settings.
-In the middle, click on your email address next to :guilabel:`Identity`.
-Enter your signature.
+2. Set up your signature.
+Click the three dots next to your email account name and click :guilabel:`Account Settings`.
+Under Signature, enter your signature.

     Here's the example signature: